rv178/website/content/posts/hyperbola-quintessence-in-rust.md

 ---

-Welcome to part 3 - or 4, (I only know how to count up to 3) of my dev-blog series on writing a chess engine.
+Welcome to part 3 - or 4 of my dev-blog series on writing a chess engine.
 Like always, suggestions are welcome!

 ### Hyperbola quintessence?